BulbEnergy/bulb-audit/content/patterns/general/placeholder-labels.md

 ## Fixing the issue

 In some cases, such as search fields where the label of the submit button, "search", acts as a visible label, a persistent visual label is not really necessary and an invisible textual label need only be provided for assistive technology users.
-However, on the **Bulb** sites the "Get a quote" (or "Get my quote") label for the submit button does not match the "Your postcode" `placeholder` label.
+However, on the **Bulb** sites the "Get a quote" (or "Get my quote") label for the submit button does not match the "Your post code" `placeholder` label.

 A label that is both visually persistent _and_ forms the accessible label for the field is therefore recommended.